se-edu/learningresources/contents/testing/integration-testing.md

 A big bang approach usually involves all the modules to be developed before you can start with the integration testing.

-As for incremental approach, it is usually conducted simultaneously with the modules' development.
-Hence, stubs and drivers are used to mimic the modules for writing tests.
+As for incremental approach, it is usually conducted simultaneously with the module's development.
+Stubs and drivers are used to mimic the modules for writing tests since not all modules are developed at the point of integration testing.

-In both cases, always ensure that all high prioritzed bugs are fixed and closed before moving on.
+In both cases, always ensure that all high prioritized bugs are fixed and closed before moving on.

-:information_source: [This article](https://www.guru99.com/test-environment-software-testing.html) shows more details on how to set up a test environment for better integration testing.
+:fas-info-circle: [This article](https://www.guru99.com/test-environment-software-testing.html) shows more details on how to set up a test environment for better integration testing.

 ### 4. Tracking defects and re-testing application

-In the event of failing your integration test case, it is important to learn how to track down the [<tooltip content="Incorrect behavior observed from the system">defects</tooltip>](https://qacomplete.com/resources/articles/what-is-a-software-defect/)occured.
+In the event of failing your integration test case, it is important to learn how to track down the [<tooltip content="Incorrect behavior observed from the system">defects</tooltip>](https://qacomplete.com/resources/articles/what-is-a-software-defect/) occured.
 Thereafter, you should make changes to your application to fix them and re-test your application with integration testing to ensure that the defects are no longer there.

-:information_source: [This article](http://www.professionalqa.com/defect-tracking-process) covers more details on how to effectively track down defects in a system and fix them.
+:fas-info-circle: [This article](http://www.professionalqa.com/defect-tracking-process) covers more details on how to effectively track down defects in a system and fix them.

 ## Tips for better integration tests

-### :thumbsup: Make sure that each component is unit tested before integration testing
+### :fas-thumbs-up: Make sure that each component is unit tested before integration testing
 By ensuring that each unit test is completed properly, integration testing will be smoother as we can focus mainly on the flow of data between modules.

-### :thumbsup: Prioritize the modules to be tested
+### :fas-thumbs-up: Prioritize the modules to be tested
 Despite the need to cover all areas of integration of the application, it is important to ensure that critical modules needs to be tested first.

-### :thumbsup: Automate your tests (strongly encouraged)
+### :fas-thumbs-up: Automate your tests (strongly encouraged)
 As far as possible, automate all your tests, especially when you use the incremental approach, since regression testing is important each time you integrate a unit, and manual regression testing can be inefficient.
 You can find a list of most commonly used [automation tools](https://medium.com/@briananderson2209/best-automation-testing-tools-for-2018-top-10-reviews-8a4a19f664d2) for integration testing.

-### :thumbsup: Ensure that all executed test cases are documented
+### :fas-thumbs-up: Ensure that all executed test cases are documented
 This helps you to identify errors quickly through an integration test.
-It also helps to standadize the way integration testing is carried out in your application so that everyone can conform to the given standard.
+It also helps to standardize the way integration testing is carried out in your application so that everyone can conform to the given standard.

 ## Tools to get started with integration testing